 If you do a bit of typing (longer than emails) or you’re looking for a lightweight work option, then you might want to invest in a detachable or bluetooth keyboard or even go for the Surface Pro range.
 In general, tablets can be great replacements for much of what you do on a laptop.

-If you plan on taking your devices out and about with you, it’s important they can withstand the elements.
+If you plan on taking your device out and about with you, it’s important it can withstand the elements.
 Ingress Protection (IP) ratings indicate how resistant a device is to water and solids (dust/dirt).

 IP ratings have two numbers.
 The first relates to solids, such as dust, and has a maximum rating of 6.
 The second relates to water and goes as high as 8.
 An X rating means it hasn’t been assessed for that type of protection.

 IP55 and IP65 – Protected from most dust and low-pressure sprayed

 IP67 – Dustproof and resistant to water up to a metre in depth